UK retail trends 2025: Innovations reshaping the high street and beyond

 Our high streets are facing some tough times.
 But we believe they’re worth fighting for.
 They’re the heart of our communities, and they’re full of unique shops and stories.

-We’re seeing retailers get creative with smaller stores and shared spaces.
-And we’re helping by providing payment solutions that are affordable and easy to use.
+We’re seeing retailers get creative with smaller stores and shared spaces, and we’re helping by providing affordable payment solutions that are easy to use.
 With Wonderful’s One App, retailers can avoid those hefty card fees and keep more of their hard-earned money.

 Despite ongoing innovation within the retail sector, the UK high street continues to face significant challenges.
 According to the Centre for Retail Research, approximately 17,350 retail stores are expected to close in 2025—a stark indicator of the rapid decline in physical retail presence.